LLNL/shroud/docs/struct.rst

 .. name of derived type

 The Fortran wrapper uses the object-oriented features added in Fortran 2003.
-There is one derived type for each library which is used for the capsule.
+There is one derived type for the library which is used as the capsule.
 This derived type uses ``bind(C)`` since it is passed to the C wrapper.
 Each class uses the same capsule derived type since it is considered an implementation detail and the user should not access it.
 Then each class creates an additional derived type as